ess-dmsc-dram/documents/investigations/Live Reduction/LiveReductionInvestigation.md

 ## Effects of Reduction Steps

 For this test, two technique areas were chosen to determine how performance degrades with an increasing number of algorithms.
 Each area, SANS and Powder Diffraction, were tested with a very basic and skeletal reduction script which contained around 3 algorithms and then with a more realistic script with >= 6 algorithm.
-Below are the scripts used for the tests.
+Below are the scripts used for the tests:

 ### SANS
 ```python